pkravets2/pkravets2_sidequest_w4/README.md

 Learning Goals:

-- Nested loops to iterate through grid rows/columns
+- Nested loops to draw a 2d grid.
-- Converting grid coordinates (r,c) → screen coordinates (x,y)
+- Converting grid coordinates (r,c) → into pixel positions.
-- Tile-based rendering (every cell = one rectangle)
+- Render a tile map using rect() and text()
+- Use arrays to generate small random level changes.

 ---